SHUTD0WN-PS/portfolio/Wordles/README.md

 The first version is a replica of the actual Wordle most are familiar of.
 This version is only black-and-white but it is equally fun.
 There is a secreat phrase to reveal the answer!

 # 2nd Wordle (Number Wordle)

+This is a version of Wordle I have created for numberphiles!
+Hope you will enjoy it like I do as I love Math.